EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ### Printing Invoice
-For printing invoice, we can simply use Print styles from tailwindcss to style the elements that we want to print for the invoice.
-A simple example is `CustomButton` component on the source code.
-We don't want to show any buttons on the pdf so, we use tailwindcss style `print:hidden` to hide the buttons on the print view.
+For printing invoices, we can simply use [print styles](https://tailwindcss.com/docs/hover-focus-and-other-states#print-styles) from tailwindcss to style the elements that we want to print for the invoice.
+A simple example is the `CustomButton` component in the source code.
+We don't want to show any buttons on the PDF so, we use tailwindcss style `print:hidden` to hide the buttons on the print view.
 We then need to call the below method on the invoice page to print the current page.

 ```typescript
 const print = () => window.print();
 ```

-### Bonus: Create third composable for showing dashboard data
+### Bonus: Create a third composable for showing dashboard data
-Okay, dashboard are important to look at the high level data and crucial to any applications.
-So, we add a new composable called `useDashboardData.ts` that will give as total invoice amount, total paid amount, total due amount and total drafted amount but it can be further expanded to include any other business logic as well.
-We will again use `useInvoiceStorage` composable to get the list of invoices and
+The dashboard is important to look at the high-level data and is crucial to any application.
+So, we add a new composable called `useDashboardData.ts` that will give us the total invoice amount, total paid amount, total due amount and total drafted amount but it can be further expanded to include any other business logic as well.
+We will again use the `useInvoiceStorage` composable to get the list of invoices and

 ```typescript
 // useDashboardData.ts